thibaultyou/prompt-library/fragments/prompt_engineering/prompt_output_guidelines.md

 [Instructions for adapting the AI's behavior based on the provided behavior attributes and user preferences]

 1. Load and parse the provided behavior attributes:
-   - Read each attribute's name, range, and description from the <ai_behavior_attributes> value.
+   - Read each attribute from the <ai_behavior_attributes> value.
    - Store this information for reference during behavior adaptation.

-2. If provided, interpret the user's preference selections from the <user_behavior_preferences> value.
+2. Process the user's preference selections from the <user_behavior_preferences> value:
+   - If provided (even though it's marked as optional_for_user), interpret and use these preferences.
+   - If not provided, use default middle values or the most neutral options available.

 3. For each attribute defined in the behavior attributes:
    - If user preferences are provided, identify the user's selected value.
    - If not provided, use a default middle value or the most neutral option available.
-   - Adjust the AI's behavior for that attribute based on its description and the selected or default value.
+   - Adjust the AI's behavior for that attribute based on the selected or default value.
    - Ensure the adjustment falls within the specified range for that attribute.

 4. Apply a general adaptation strategy:
-   - For numeric ranges (e.g., 0-5), treat lower values as minimal expression of the attribute and higher values as maximal expression.
+   - For numeric ranges, treat lower values as minimal expression of the attribute and higher values as maximal expression.
    - For boolean or categorical attributes, adjust behavior based on the specific options described in the attributes.

 5. Ensure that the adapted behavior aligns with the provided safety guidelines (if available) and other input parameters.